The world's most historic airlines still flying

 Finnair (1923)

-Then in 1999, it became the first airline to receive a delivery of the brand new Airbus A320 – today its 80-strong fleet is largely made up of Airbuses, including new state-of-the-art Airbus A320s.
-Today, the airline is continuing to stay ahead of the times thanks to its world-class sustainability plan, which includes commitments to reduce its carbon footprint by 50% by 2025 and to be completely carbon neutral by 2045.
-It is also part of the Nordic Initiative for Electric Aviation and has a scheme allowing customers to offset their flights or put money towards biofuel which is used on Finnair flights.
+In 1999 it became the first airline to receive a delivery of the brand new Airbus A320, and today its fleet is largely made up of Airbuses.
+The airline is continuing to stay ahead of the times thanks to its world-class sustainability plan, which includes commitments to be completely carbon neutral by 2050.
+It is also part of the Nordic Initiative for Electric Aviation and has a scheme allowing customers to offset their flights or put money towards biofuel, which is used on Finnair flights.

 Fox Photos/Hulton Archive/Getty Images